Dual Credit

 Criteria for Becoming a Dual Credit Adjunct Faculty Member

-Dual Credit faculty are required to meet the same teaching standards as any of our on campus faculty.
-In order to be considered for hire through Alamo Colleges District, interested instructors need:
+Dual Credit instructors must meet the same academic standards as on-campus faculty.
+To be eligible for hire through Alamo Colleges District, applicants must have one of the following:

-• Master's degree with a major in the teaching discipline
+• A Master’s degree in the teaching discipline

-• Master's degree in another field with specific18 graduate hours in the teaching discipline they are wanting to teach dual credit
+• A Master’s degree in another field with at least 18 graduate hours in the teaching discipline

-• Associate's degree or higher (Technical Programs ONLY, certificates required)
+• An Associate's degree or higher for technical programs (certificates required)

 • Have not completed the necessary graduate work

-• Are not hired by the school district you are wanting to teach for
+• Are not employed by the school district where you plan to teach

-• Will not be teaching dual credit courses at your high school in the next two semesters
+• Will not be teaching dual credit courses within the next two semesters

 • Are ONLY seeking employment as a non-dual credit adjunct faculty member at one of the Alamo Colleges